google/orbit/DEVELOPMENT.md

 `bootstrap-orbit.{sh,ps1}` performs all the tasks which have to be done once per developer machine.
 This includes:
 * Installing system dependencies
-* Installing conan if necessary.
+* Installing the correct version of conan if necessary.
+* Installing the conan configuration (which changes rarely).

 Afterwards `bootstrap-orbit.{sh,ps1}` calls `build.{sh,ps1}`.